Blog Menu

 When optimizing your website for heavy traffic, it is also essential to consider the impact of media and interactive elements.

 By reducing the size of images and other media, you will save the database and server from overloading.
-As a result, you can guarantee a quality experience to the visitors.
+As a result, you can guarantee a quality experience for the visitors.

 With the help of that cached content, the distance between your website’s server and the end user’s browser is reduced.
 Additionally, it can help in distributing the load from your server.
 The pages, therefore, load quickly, improving the performance of your website.